Chief Keef: 43B

 Announced on June 6, 2022, through a partnership with RBC Records and BMG Rights Management, Chief Keef announced the founding of 43B, otherwise known as Forget Everybody, and its first signee, Lil Gnar.

 Personal life

-At the age of 16, Chief Keef had his first child, a daughter, born Kayden Kash Cozart—nicknamed Kay Kay.
-He was served with a request for child support by the child's mother.
-In November 2013, DNA documents revealed that he had fathered a 10-month-old daughter, and was subsequently ordered to begin paying child support.
-In September 2014, Chief Keef announced the birth of his third child, and his first son, whom he named Krüe Karter Cozart.
+At the age of 16, Chief Keef had his first child, a daughter.
+In November 2013, DNA documents revealed that he had fathered a 10-month-old daughter to a woman two decades older than him.
+Chief Keef was subsequently ordered to begin paying child support to her mother.
+In September 2014, Chief Keef announced the birth of his third child, and his first son.

 In May 2015, he was sued by another woman who claimed he is the father of her child.
 Since he had failed to respond to the legal documents with which he was served, he was ordered to appear in court.
 After failing to do so, a bench warrant was issued for his arrest.
 Despite these issues, LA Weekly reported that at least on Instagram Chief Keef "appears to take fatherhood seriously."